 Cytochrome P450-Linked Drug Metabolizing Enzyme System

 No drug interactions of clinical importance have been identified.
-Finasteride does not appear to affect the cytochrome P450-linked drug metabolizing enzyme system.
-Compounds that have been tested in man have included antipyrine, digoxin, propranolol, theophylline, and warfarin and no clinically meaningful interactions were found.
+Finasteride does not appear to affect the cytochrome P450-linked drug-metabolizing enzyme system.
+Compounds that have been tested in man include antipyrine, digoxin, propranolol, theophylline, and warfarin and no clinically meaningful interactions were found.

 Other Concomitant Therapy

-Although specific interaction studies were not performed, Finasteride was concomitantly used in clinical studies with acetaminophen, acetylsalicylic acid, α-blockers, angiotensin-converting enzyme (ACE) inhibitors, analgesics, anti-convulsants, beta-adrenergic blocking agents, diuretics, calcium channel blockers, cardiac nitrates, HMG-CoA reductase inhibitors, nonsteroidal anti-inflammatory drugs (NSAIDs), benzodiazepines, H2 antagonists and quinolone anti-infectives without evidence of clinically significant adverse interactions.
+Although specific interaction studies were not performed, Finasteride doses of 1 mg or more were concomitantly used in clinical studies with acetaminophen, acetylsalicylic acid, α-blockers, analgesics, angiotensin-converting enzyme (ACE) inhibitors, anticonvulsants, benzodiazepines, beta blockers, calcium-channel blockers, cardiac nitrates, diuretics, H2 antagonists, HMG-CoA reductase inhibitors, prostaglandin synthetase inhibitors (also referred to as NSAIDs), and quinolone anti-infectives without evidence of clinically significant adverse interactions.

 USE IN SPECIFIC POPULATIONS

 Abnormal male genital development is an expected consequence when conversion of testosterone to 5α-dihydrotestosterone (DHT) is inhibited by 5α-reductase inhibitors.
 These outcomes are similar to those reported in male infants with genetic 5α-reductase deficiency.
-Women could be exposed to Finasteride through contact with crushed or broken Finasteride tablets or semen from a male partner taking Finasteride.
+Women could be exposed to Finasteride through contact with crushed or broken Finasteride tablets or semen from a male partner taking Finasteride tablets.
 With regard to Finasteride exposure through the skin, Finasteride tablets are coated and will prevent skin contact with Finasteride during normal handling if the tablets have not been crushed or broken.
 Women who are pregnant or may become pregnant should not handle crushed or broken Finasteride tablets because of possible exposure of a male fetus.
 If a pregnant woman comes in contact with crushed or broken Finasteride tablets, the contact area should be washed immediately with soap and water.
-With regard to potential Finasteride exposure through semen, two studies have been conducted in men receiving Finasteride 5 mg/day that measured Finasteride concentrations in semen [see Clinical Pharmacology (12.3)].
+With regard to potential Finasteride exposure through semen, a study has been conducted in men receiving Finasteride tablet, 1 mg/day that measured Finasteride concentrations in semen [see Clinical Pharmacology (12.3)].

 In an embryo-fetal development study, pregnant rats received Finasteride during the period of major organogenesis (gestation days 6 to 17).
-At maternal doses of oral Finasteride approximately 0.1 to 86 times the maximum recommended human dose (MRHD) of 5 mg/day (based on AUC at animal doses of 0.1 to 100 mg/kg/day) there was a dose-dependent increase in hypospadias that occurred in 3.6 to 100% of male offspring.
+At maternal doses of oral Finasteride approximately 1 to 684 times the recommended human dose (RHD) of 1 mg/day (based on AUC at animal doses of 0.1 to 100 mg/kg/day) there was a dose-dependent increase in hypospadias that occurred in 3.6 to 100% of male offspring.
 Exposure multiples were estimated using data from nonpregnant rats.
 Days 16 to 17 of gestation is a critical period in male fetal rats for differentiation of the external genitalia.
-At oral maternal doses approximately 0.03 times the MRHD (based on AUC at animal dose of 0.03 mg/kg/day), male offspring had decreased prostatic and seminal vesicular weights, delayed preputial separation and transient nipple development.
-Decreased anogenital distance occurred in male offspring of pregnant rats that received approximately 0.003 times the MRHD (based on AUC at animal dose of 0.003 mg/kg/day).
-No abnormalities were observed in female offspring at any maternal dose of Finasteride.
+At oral maternal doses approximately 0.2 times the RHD (based on AUC at animal dose of 0.03 mg/kg/day), male offspring had decreased prostatic and seminal vesicular weights, delayed preputial separation and transient nipple development.
+Decreased anogenital distance occurred in male offspring of pregnant rats that received approximately 0.02 times the RHD (based on AUC at animal dose of 0.003 mg/kg/day).
+No abnormalities were observed in female offspring exposed to any dose of Finasteride in utero.

-No developmental abnormalities were observed in the offspring of untreated females mated with Finasteride treated male rats that received approximately 61 times the MRHD (based on AUC at animal dose of 80 mg/kg/day).
-Slightly decreased fertility was observed in male offspring after administration of about 3 times the MRHD (based on AUC at animal dose of 3 mg/kg/day) to female rats during late gestation and lactation.
+No developmental abnormalities were observed in the offspring of untreated females mated with Finasteride-treated male rats that received approximately 488 times the RHD (based on AUC at animal dose of 80 mg/kg/day).
+Slightly decreased fertility was observed in male offspring after administration of about 20 times the RHD (based on AUC at animal dose of 3 mg/kg/day) to female rats during late gestation and lactation.
 No effects on fertility were seen in female offspring under these conditions.

-No evidence of male external genital malformations or other abnormalities were observed in rabbit fetuses exposed to Finasteride during the period of major organogenesis (gestation days 6 to 18) at maternal oral doses up to 100 mg/kg/day, (Finasteride exposure levels were not measured in rabbits).
+No evidence of male external genital malformations or other abnormalities were observed in rabbit fetuses exposed to Finasteride during the period of major organogenesis (gestation days 6-18) at maternal doses up to 100 mg/kg/day (Finasteride exposure levels were not measured in rabbits).
 However, this study may not have included the critical period for Finasteride effects on development of male external genitalia in the rabbit.

-The fetal effects of maternal Finasteride exposure during the period of embryonic and fetal development were evaluated in the rhesus monkey (gestation days 20 to 100), in a species and development period more predictive of specific effects in humans than the studies in rats and rabbits.
-Intravenous administration of Finasteride to pregnant monkeys at doses as high as 800 ng/day (estimated maximal blood concentration of 1.86 ng/mL or about 143 times the highest estimated exposure of pregnant women to Finasteride from semen of men taking 5 mg/day) resulted in no abnormalities in male fetuses.
-In confirmation of the relevance of the rhesus model for human fetal development, oral administration of a dose of Finasteride (2 mg/kg/day or approximately 18,000 times the highest estimated blood levels of Finasteride from semen of men taking 5 mg/day) to pregnant monkeys resulted in external genital abnormalities in male fetuses.
+The fetal effects of maternal Finasteride exposure during the period of embryonic and fetal development were evaluated in the rhesus monkey (gestation days 20-100), in a species and development period more predictive of specific effects in humans than the studies in rats and rabbits.
+Intravenous administration of Finasteride to pregnant monkeys at doses as high as 800 ng/day (estimated maximal blood concentration of 1.86 ng/mL or about 930 times the highest estimated exposure of pregnant women to Finasteride from semen of men taking 1 mg/day) resulted in no abnormalities in male fetuses.
+In confirmation of the relevance of the rhesus model for human fetal development, oral administration of a dose of Finasteride (2 mg/kg/day or approximately 120,000 times the highest estimated blood levels of Finasteride from semen of men taking 1 mg/day) to pregnant monkeys resulted in external genital abnormalities in male fetuses.
 No other abnormalities were observed in male fetuses and no Finasteride-related abnormalities were observed in female fetuses at any dose.